 When to start revising

 It is best to start revision early and keep revising as you study, by doing little but often.
-However, even if you have left it a bit late, you can make the most of the time you have by adopting the strategic approach described here.
+However, even if you've left it a bit late, you can make the most of the time you have.

 Listen to Roger, an OU student, as he shares his thoughts about how to prepare for an exam.
 Bear in mind that 'it's never too late to start but, equally, it's never too early'!